 Highlighting some of the features here:

-- Make changes on Primary store and make them reflect in all other integrated stores.
+Make changes in Primary store and make them reflect in all other integrated Shopify stores.

-- Manage products/variants of different stores in lesser time by mapping them with each other.
+Manage products/variants of different Shopify stores in lesser time by mapping them with each other.

-- Auto-update inventories of different stores on every order fulfillment.
+Auto-update inventories of different Shopify stores on every order fulfillment.

 HOW TO INSTALL THIS APPLICATION?